 In an effort to develop appropriate work ethics, students are expected to attend all class sessions.
-As is expected in the workplace, when it is necessary to be absent due to illness or emergency situations, the student MUST notify the faculty directly at least one hour prior to the start of class/clinical on the date of absence.
-Failure to comply with this notification process will result in a counseling session with the faculty and/or the Health Science Education Department Chair.
-None of us plan to have an unscheduled absence, and we take into account that emergencies happen.
-However, our employers (faculty) and our patients are counting on us.
-With this in mind, it is imperative that you develop a plan to ensure compliance with this requirement in order not to jeopardize your good standing in the class.
+As is expected in the workplace, when it is necessary to be absent due to illness or emergency situations, the student MUST notify the faculty directly at least ONE HOUR PRIOR to the start of class/clinical on the date of absence unless extenuating circumstance occurs.
+Failure to comply with notification will be reflected in the professional skill grade for the day.
 The student attendance policy for each postsecondary program is consistent with industry standards.

-Failure of notification will result in:
+Failure of notification and/or no-call, no show will result in:

-- 1. A verbal warning and written counseling for the first no-call, no-show - 2.
-A written reprimand and meeting with the HSE Chairperson for the second no-call, no-show - 3.
-A Student Intervention Team (SIT) meeting may be scheduled.
-Academic probation, and possible dismissal from the program for the third no-call
+- 1. First occurrence-A verbal warning and written counseling - 2.
+Second occurrence-A written counseling and meeting with the HSE Chairperson - 3.
+Third occurrence- any of the following may occur: - A Student Intervention Team (SIT) meeting may be scheduled. - Academic probation - Possible dismissal from the program for the third no-call

 Campus attendance is kept via a computerized system.
 It is the responsibility of the student to log in and out in order to receive credit for class time.
 This allows the school to keep accurate attendance records for the actual number of hours and minutes attended.
 Faculty are not expected to manually enter student attendance.
 Only one override is permitted for failure to log in or out.
 Therefore, failure of a student to log in and out may result in a documented absence.
 Logging in or out for another student or having another student log in or out is unacceptable behavior and may result in dismissal.

-Only regularly scheduled class hours will be reported for attendance.
+All scheduled class and clinical hours will be reported for attendance.
 Make-up time will not be accepted except as approved by the Executive Director of Lake Technical College.